A post by Rachel Doyle, Marketing Manager at Panopto Europe.

-Is recording lectures becoming the most important ‘must-have’ in Higher Education, or does the practice of lecture capture pose too many technical and pedagogical challenges?
+Is recording lectures becoming the most important ‘must-have’ in higher education, or does the practice of lecture capture pose too many technical and pedagogical challenges?

-As part of my work I help organise user workshops that bring together professionals from Learning Technology and AV to Faculty experts across a wide range of institutions in the UK and Europe.
-The best thing about these user days is that they bring together users, would-be users, experts and novices in the field of classroom capture to provide a forum for animated get-togethers that allow participants to delve deep into what are real usability issues.
+As part of my work I help organise user workshops that bring together professionals from Learning Technology and AV to faculty experts across a wide range of institutions in the UK and Europe.
+The best thing about these user days is that they bring together users, would-be users, experts and novices in the field of classroom capture to provide a forum for animated get-togethers that allow participants to delve deep into real usability issues.
 The resulting outcomes of these lively discussions provide helpful insights into the pros and cons of this blended learning solution.

-First the advantages: How lecture capture enhances the student Experience
+How lecture capture enhances the student experience

 - All undergraduates and post-graduates with access to recorded lectures like to be able to revisit or catch up on lectures and to navigate easily to search for the content they need.
 This is particularly useful when they have to miss a session due to illness, timetable clashes and during intense revision periods.
 Being able to access recorded lectures seamlessly via their VLE makes it particularly convenient.